Suceava: Kingdom of Romania, communist period, and 21st-century history

 Throughout the interwar period, Suceava underwent further infrastructural development within the then enlarged Kingdom of Romania (Regatul României).
 Moreover, from an administrative point of view, it had also briefly belonged to Ținutul Suceava (between 1938 and 1940), one of the 10 lands established during King Carol II's reign.

 In addition, the town had previously had sizeable German, Jewish, and Polish ethnic communities which gradually dramatically dwindled throughout both the late 20th century and early 21st century.
+However, various ethnic groups are still present in smaller numbers nowadays and are socially, culturally, and politically active and mostly well integrated through their representative institutions (e.g. Dom Polski for the Polish community, the local headquarters of the Union of the Ukrainians of Romania for the Ukrainian community, the Association of Italians of Romania established in the city in 1993 for the Italian community, or the local branch of the Democratic Forum of Germans for the German community).
 With regard to the Jewish population, according to Encyclopaedia Judaica: "The local Jews were persecuted by the Nazi German and Romanian authorities between 1940 and 1941.
 When deported to Transnistria in 1941, they numbered 3,253.
 Only 27 remained in the town."
 The total nunber of Jews deported to Transnistria from Suceava County in October 1941 was 5,942.
 A Romanian official document from 1946 suggests that most Jews in Suceava County survived the Holocaust.
 The broader context is that 70% or more than 70% of the southern Bukovinian Jews deported to Transnistria survived the ordeal.
-However, various ethnic groups are still present in smaller numbers nowadays and are socially, culturally, and politically active and mostly well integrated through their representative institutions.
+On March 14, 1944, Romania's military dictator Ion Antonescu allowed the repatriation of all the Jews deported to Transnistria.

-Subsequently, from the 1950s onwards (concomitantly with the rise of communism in Romania), Suceava was heavily industrialized and a significant series of historical buildings from its historical centre (including the entire Franz Josef Straße) were demolished in order for Plattenbau-like blocks of flats to be constructed at the orders of the former communist officials.
+Subsequently, from the 1950s onwards (concomitantly with the rise of communism in Romania), Suceava was heavily industrialized and a significant series of historical buildings from its historical centre (including the entire Franz Josef Straße) were demolished for Plattenbau-like blocks of flats to be constructed at the orders of the former communist officials.